FreshPorts/host-init/README.md

 1. Start the jails
    NOTE: This probably won't work, because it starts them in alphabetical order, ignore REQUIRES.
-You might want to do `sudo service jails start` instead
+You might want to do `sudo service jail start` instead

         sudo ./04-start-jails.sh